One running back, one tight end, and three wide receivers.

 A punt aimed near the sideline close to the opponent's goal line to pin the offense deep.

-The postseason system used to determine the FBS national champion.
+The College Football Playoff is the postseason system used to determine the FBS national champion.

 Recruiting & Roster